drawfind/population_code_addition/README.md

 Figure 4: Firing rates between two neurons with distant preferred values.

+Combined, these four figures create a figure as Figure 2 in the main manuscript.

 ## Experiments

 To run the experiment that computes the correlation coefficients as function of the distance in preferred values, type